regevz/ms-ScreenSketchArju/README.md

 # ms-screenclipArju
 ms-screenclip: with Arguments

-Microsoft windows 10 dont alloewed to open ScreenClip with arguments (%1) to open the ScreenClip with an exiting file. all this because in windows 10 the apps are WPF.
+Microsoft windows 10 dont allowed to open ScreenClip with arguments (%1) to open the ScreenClip with an exiting file. all this because in windows 10 the apps are WPF.

 this Code is simple open the screen Clip with %1 path of an image.